RayAndrade/TheRayCode/Python/Creational/Singleton/README.md

 **Singleton means one class, one shared instance, with a controlled way to access it.**
 For a Python student, the larger lesson is not simply learning how to write a Singleton.
 It is learning to recognize **when one shared object is appropriate—and when ordinary object creation and dependency passing would produce a cleaner design.**

+# Pattern: Creational Singleton

+## Participant: Singleton

+1. Defines the operation that gives clients access to the single shared instance.
+2. In Python, the class commonly stores that instance in a class attribute such as `_instance`.
+3. It controls object creation so repeated access returns the same object instead of creating new independent objects.
+4. Python implementations may use `__new__()`, a class method, or another controlled access technique rather than explicit pointers or manual memory management.

+## Student Summary

+**Singleton:** The Singleton class is responsible for creating, storing, and returning the one shared instance.
+In Python, students should focus on class-level state, object identity, and controlled creation rather than pointer ownership or manual deletion.

 [TheRayCode.ORG](https://www.TheRayCode.org)